eesahasan1/Data-Engineering-Repository/Docker_SQL/README.md

 ## This guide outlines the process for setting up a PostgreSQL database in a Docker container and ingesting data for analysis.

+### Prerequisites
+- Docker installed and running
+- Basic knowledge of command-line interfaces and Docker commands

+### Building a Custom Dockerfile

 ### Running a PostgreSQL Docker Container

 Run the following command in the terminal to pull and run the PostgreSQL container: